anthonymendez/Java-Forward-vs-Backwards-Loops/README.md

 ## Disclaimer

 This was not a serious experiment by any means.
-I was bored and wanted to test out the differents between forward and backward loops in Java.
+I was bored and wanted to test out the difference between forward and backward loops in Java.

 ## My System

-All of these runs were ran on a 2017 Dell Inspiron 15 Gaming 5000.
+All of these tests runs were ran on a 2017 Dell Inspiron 15 Gaming 5000.
 - Intel i5 7300HQ
 - Nvidia GTX 1050 4GB
 - DDR4 8GB Ram